 (37) For as were the days of Noah, so will be the coming of the Son of Man.
 (38) For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, (39) and they were unaware until the flood came and swept them all away, so will be the coming of the Son of Man.
 (40) Then two men will be in the field; one will be taken and one left.
 (41) Two women will be grinding at the mill; one will be taken and one left.
 (Matt 24:37–41 ESV)

-First, the domestic and agricultural illustrations in verses 40–41 (men in bed and women grinding) parallel the Noahic illustration, so they are not intended to illustrate the illustration of the Noah illustration in verses 37–39.
-Instead, verses 40–41 intend to illustrate the climax of the Olivet Discourse, which is the gathering of God’s people at the parousia (Matt 24:30–31).
+First, the domestic and agricultural illustrations in verses 40–41 parallel the Noahic illustration, so they are not intended to illustrate the illustration of the Noah illustration in verses 37–39.
+Rather, verses 40–41 intend to illustrate the climax of the Olivet Discourse, which is the gathering of God’s people at the parousia (Matt 24:30–31).
 At the separation when the parousia begins in verse 31, who is being taken?
-It is God’s elect, the whole point of invoking the illustration!
+It is God’s elect, which is the whole point of invoking the illustration in the first place.

 Third, some translations render the action of the flood illustration in verse 39 as, “the flood came and took them [the wicked] all away.”
 The rendering “took” is unfortunate because unsuspecting readers may assume it is the same “taken” used in verses 40–41.
 There are two different Greek terms behind the English, containing nearly opposite meanings.
 The English Standard Version recognizes this and accordingly replaces “took” with “swept away” (“and they were unaware until the flood came and swept them all away, so will be the coming of the Son of Man,” Matt 24:39 ESV).
 The Greek term in verse 39 is airō, which in this particular context of the judgment-flood illustration means to “take away, remove.”
 In contrast, the Greek term in verses 40–41 is paralambanō, carrying the sense of intimate receiving.
 Some claim paralambanō does not always carry the sense of receiving in a positive sense.
 This is true, but misleading.
 Of the forty-nine times this term is used in the New Testament, it is used three times negatively (Matt 27:27, John 19:16, Acts 23:18).
 This rare negative sense is found in a specific narrow context of a prisoner being handed over to the jurisdiction of soldiers, a context not relevant to our parousia illustration.
 It is a strained lexical argument to apply this unlikely meaning to our target passage.
 On this fallacy, see D. A. Carson, Exegetical Fallacies, 2nd ed.
 (Grand Rapids: Baker, 1996), 37–41.